andymlau/Deuteros_2.0/README.md

 # Deuteros 2.0
-Last edit: 17/02/2020
+Last edit: 08/03/2020

 ![uptake_tab](https://github.com/andymlau/Deuteros_2.0/blob/master/Screenshots/uptake_tab.png)

+#### Changes and bug fixes

+Build 2020_03_08
+- Fixed error with residue redundancy calculation
+- Fixed bug where appending data to data table tab caused importing to crash
+- Added progress bar to import function

 #### Requirements for installation:
 A computer capable of connecting to the internet

-#### Currently supported operating systems:
+#### Current versions:
-- Windows 10
+- Windows 10 (Build: 2020_02_17)
-- MacOS
+- MacOS (Build: 2020_03_08)
-- Linux (to be added)

 ### FAQ
 1. Is Deuteros 2.0 free to use?